daniel-lobster/crypto_monte_carlo_simulation/README.md

 A crypto trader needs an analysis of potential returns on investment based on the historical performance of a coin.
 This analysis helps the trader determine what is the optimal investment portfolio.

-### *Our Solution - Crypto Query Lite*
+### *Our Solution - Crypto Montecarlo*

-Our team created an analysis tool, *Crypto Query Lite*, that allows the user to view the possible outcomes in regards to their initial investment.
+Our team created an analysis tool, *Crypto Montecarlo*, that allows the user to view the possible outcomes in regards to their initial investment.

-*Crypto Query Lite* uses a Monte Carlo Simulation to forecast future performance of a coin, the projection is based on the most recent year of daily prices as downloaded from Yahoo Finance via API.
+*Crypto Montecarlo* uses a Monte Carlo Simulation to forecast future performance of a coin, the projection is based on the most recent year of daily prices as downloaded from Yahoo Finance via API.

 The user can select: